Onset of color transparency in holographic light-front QCD: Introduction

-The nonperturbative features of HLFQCD, and in particular the analytic structure of the generalized parton distributions (GPDs)~\cite{Mueller:1998fv, Radyushkin:1996nd, Ji:1996ek}, are directly relevant for the analysis of the dynamics underlying color transparency.
-We find that the effective transverse-impact distance of a hadron as a function of $Q^2$ depends on its twist, the number of quark and gluon constituents of a given Fock state, as well as the quark current which couples to the hadron.
-The hard interaction with the lepton can trigger the initial formation of a small color-singlet configuration which can then propagate with minimal interaction in the nuclear medium.
-The dependence on the number of constituents of the hadron's valence Fock state is critical for controlling the onset of color transparency; for example, the color transparency of a proton or deuteron is highly delayed compared with the observed onset of pion transparency, with no significant effects from final state inelasticity.
-The dependence on twist reflects the fact that the momentum transfer required to bring all of the constituents of the hadron's valence Fock state to small transverse separation, and thus create a small size color-singlet, grows with the number of constituents.
-In fact, this mechanism can explain the sudden drop of CT in quasi-elastic proton scattering $A(p,2p)$ reaction off nuclei~\cite{Carroll:1988rp}, observed precisely at the crossing of the charm threshold~\cite{Brodsky:1987xw}.
+The nonperturbative features of HLFQCD, and,~in particular, the analytic structure of the generalized parton distributions (GPDs)~\cite{Mueller:1998fv, Radyushkin:1996nd, Ji:1996ek} , are directly relevant for the analysis of the dynamics underlying CT.
+The effective transverse-impact distance of a hadron as a function of $Q^2$ is found to depend on hadron's twist, the~number of quark and gluon constituents of a given Fock state, as~well as the quark current which couples to the hadron.
+The~hard interaction with the lepton can trigger the initial formation of a small color-singlet configuration which can then propagate with minimal interaction in the nuclear medium.
+The~dependence on the number of constituents of the hadron's valence Fock state is critical for controlling the onset of color transparency; for example, the~color transparency of a proton or deuteron is highly delayed compared with the observed onset of pion transparency, with~no significant effects from final state inelasticity.
+The~dependence on twist reflects the fact that the momentum transfer required to bring all of the constituents of the hadron's valence Fock state to small transverse separation, and,~thus, create a small size color-singlet, grows with the number of constituents.
+In~fact, this mechanism could explain the sudden drop of CT in quasi-elastic proton scattering $A(p,2p)$ reaction off nuclei~\cite{Carroll:1988rp}, observed precisely at the crossing of the charm threshold~\cite{Brodsky:1987xw}.
+Different interpretations are given in Refs.~\cite{Ralston:1988rb, Lee:1992rd}.